Grow Your Own Chicken and Rabbit Feed: 7 Ideas + Tips

 You don’t need a lot of space to grow your own hay for rabbits and chickens.

 Another idea is to designate an area of your yard for chicken and rabbit food.
 It could be a 10-foot x 10-foot square, or larger if you have more space available.
-Plant this area with nutritious grasses like alfalfa and orchard grass.
+Plant this area with nutritious grasses like alfalfa, timothy, and orchard grass.

 Let it grow until it’s two or three feet tall and on a dry, sunny day, mow it down and let it dry in the sun.
 Once it’s completely dry, you can save it in old feed bags or something similar to feed to your chickens and rabbits anytime.
 This is a great way to put food aside to feed your rabbits and chickens in the winter.

 Rabbits absolutely love homegrown hay, but you might be surprised to find that your chickens love it too.
-We give it to our chicken flocks all winter long and they totally devour it in a matter of minutes.
+We give our homegrown hay to our chicken flocks all winter long and they totally devour it in a matter of minutes.

 3. Grow Root Vegetables for Your Chickens and Rabbits